apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 ```

 The `compact` command performs offline compaction of the local/remote Segment Store at `PATH`/`URI`.
 `PATH`/`URI` must be a valid path/uri to an existing Segment Store.
-Currently, Azure Segment Store is the only supported remote Segment Store.
+Currently, Azure Segment Store and AWS Segment Store the supported remote Segment Stores.
 Please refer to the [Remote Segment Stores](#remote-segment-stores) section for details on how to correctly specify connection URIs.

 If the optional `--force [Boolean]` argument is set to `true` the tool ignores a non